Posterior Inference for Sparse Hierarchical Non-stationary Models: Introduction

-The stochastic partial differential equation (SPDE) approach introduced by \cite{lindgren2011an} employs Gaussian Markov random fields (GMRFs) to ameliorate the computational burden of working with GP priors and incorporates a non-stationary framework through spatially varying parameters that are modelled as a linear combination of basis functions.
-Similarly, \cite{paciorek2006} proposed a family of closed-form non-stationary covariance functions with spatially varying parameters modelled by a second latent GP prior.
+The stochastic partial differential equation (SPDE) approach introduced by \citet{lindgren2011an} employs Gaussian Markov random fields (GMRFs) to ameliorate the computational burden of working with GPs and incorporates a non-stationary framework through spatially varying parameters that are modelled as a linear combination of basis functions.
+Similarly, \citet{paciorek2006} proposed a family of closed-form non-stationary covariance functions with spatially varying parameters modelled by a second latent GP prior.
 While recognised as a flexible construction, doing inference in a fully Bayesian framework becomes impractical due to the computational demands of such models.
-Moreover, standard Markov Chain Monte Carlo (MCMC) procedures require careful parameter tuning, exhibit mixing difficulties and require long runs to reach convergence \citep{paciorek2006, neto2014}.
+Moreover, standard Markov Chain Monte Carlo (MCMC) procedures require careful parameter tuning, exhibit mixing difficulties and require long runs to reach convergence \citep{neto2014, paciorek2006}.

-In this paper, we extend the SPDE formulation of non-stationary GPs considered by \cite{roininen2016hyperpriors}.
-This model is analogous to SPDE-based constructions in spatial interpolation \citep{Fuglstad2015,FUGLSTAD2015505,yue2014}, and to the non-stationary framework proposed by \cite{paciorek2006}, where the spatially varying parameters are modelled as random objects.
-We incorporate measurement noise variance and hyperprior parameters as unknowns in the posterior distribution and propose two hyperprior models for the spatially varying length-scale.
-On one hand, we introduce strong prior smoothness and stationary assumptions through a squared exponential (SE) covariance.
-On the other hand, we explore an exponential covariance, which when formulated as an autoregressive AR(1) process, provides a sparse representation of the precision matrix, adding further computational gains to the model.
+In this paper, we extend the SPDE formulation of non-stationary GPs considered by \citet{roininen2016hyperpriors}.
+This model is analogous to SPDE-based constructions in spatial interpolation \citep{Fuglstad2015,FUGLSTAD2015505,yue2014}, and to the non-stationary framework proposed by \citet{paciorek2006}, where the spatially varying parameters are modelled as random objects.
+We incorporate and account for uncertainty in the measurement noise variance and hyperprior parameters and consider two hyperpriors for the spatially varying length-scale to account for different smoothness assumptions.